mjpitz/gerrit-codeowners/README.md

 ## Can I have less than 2 owners for one dir/repo?

 Yes, you can.

-(When `CODEOWNERS` exists, plugin may try to find other owners based on Git history..., this might be changed based on feedback...)
+You can also choose to fill missing reviewers based on git history (use `#gerrit-codeowners.use-git-history: true` comment, to enable this feature)

 ## Can I have more than 2 owners?